AuthMe/AuthMeReloaded/docs/config.md

         # How far can unregistered players walk?
         # Set to 0 for unlimited radius
         allowedMovementRadius: 100
         # Should we protect the player inventory before logging in?
-Requires ProtocolLib.
+Requires PacketEvents.
         ProtectInventoryBeforeLogIn: true
         # Should we deny the tabcomplete feature before logging in?
-Requires ProtocolLib.
+Requires PacketEvents.
         DenyTabCompleteBeforeLogin: false
         # Should we display all other accounts from a player when he joins?
         # permission: /authme.admin.accounts